Products in Stock

 Budget

-Budget is often a deciding factor for many people.
+Budget is often a deciding factor for many people, so you should consider the cost of composite decking vs wood decking.
 Think about not just the initial cost, but also the long-term expenses.
 Wood might be cheaper upfront, but composite could save you money in the long run.

 Personal Preferences